GeoscienceAustralia/ptha/R/README.md

 PTHA methodologies can be quite diverse depending on the level of detail required.
 The main steps in PTHA methodology supported by rptha are outlined below.
+In a typical application you would write scripts to call routines in rptha.
+Examples of scripts for common tasks are provided here.
 (Note that the code can optionally be used just to [generate tsunami initial conditions](source_contours_2_unit_sources) as raster output files, which may then form part of some other workflow):

 * Define tsunami sources.
 Currently rptha only supports earthquake tsunami sources.
 The user needs to provide contours defining the interface on